 How do I apply?

 We ask everyone who wants our help to fill in an application form.
-You can download the form or you can contact us and ask us to send you one.
+You can either complete the form online or contact us to request a paper copy in the post.
 If you have any difficulties filling it in, please contact the community fund team on 0117 949 4003 and we will be happy to assist.